Rowland’s Experiment

 The partisans of Lorentz replied:

-Whatever there may be in these objections, the edifice of electro-dynamics seemed, at any rate in its broad lines, definitively constructed.
-Everything was presented under the most satisfactory aspect.
+Whatever the objections, the edifice of electro-dynamics, in its broad lines, was definitively constructed.

 This quiescence has been recently disturbed by the experiments of M. Crémieu, which have contradicted, or at least have seemed to contradict, the results formerly obtained by Rowland.